Alan Rook Robinson

-Alan Rook Robinson (15 May 1932 – 8 January 2003) was a Canadian policeman.
+Alan Rooks Robinson (15 May 1932 – 8 January 2003) was a Canadian policeman.

 Early career

 Robinson was born in Hamilton to a working-class family.
 At the age of 16, he became an orphan when his mother died of breast cancer and his father died of pneumonia.
 At the age of 17, he joined the Royal Canadian Air Force and served until 1965.
 Right after his honorable discharge from the Air Force, Robinson joined the Ontario Provincial Police (OPP).

 Ontario Provincial Police (OPP)

 The journalist Adrien Humphreys described Robinson as a "renegade cop" very much like the type portrayed in Hollywood films who was "being either yelled at by his superiors for breaching protocol or rewarded for his creative techniques".
 Robinson worked in the Intelligence Branch of the OPP and in 1983 was assigned as the handler for the informer Marvin Elkind.
 Elkind had a very close relationship with Robinson, saying in a 2011 interview: "To me Robbie became my pillar of strength.
 I feared him, but I had a great deal of respect for him and I was very fond of him.
 But most of all, I feared he would be disappointed in me".
 Humphreys described the partnership between Robinson and Elkind as the most successful duo between a policeman and an informer in the history of Ontario, and several times visited the FBI Academy in Quantico, Virginia to train agents in the bureau as "the ultimate example of a handler-informant relationship".

 Robinson often joined Elkind in his undercover work, using as his alias "Colonel Gibson".
 Robinson had served in the Royal Canadian Air Force before joining the OPP, and created the persona of "Colonel Gibson", a slightly deranged former Air Force officer who been given a dishonorable discharge and was now working as an arms dealer.
 In 1983, Robinson, Elkind and another undercover OPP policewoman Danielle McLean infiltrated an automobile theft ring that was smuggling stolen cars into the United States.
 The undercover work led to the break-up of the auto theft ring.
 Later in 1983, Robinson started an investigation via Elkind of a ring that smuggled VHS tapes of children pornography into Canada.
 The case ended with the conviction of the phonography tycoon Marty Hodas and the seizure of 1, 200 VHS tapes worth $50, 000 US dollars of children pornography.
 From Elkind, Robinson learned of the plans of the gangster Johnny Papalia to engage in a mass real estate scam to seize much of downtown Hamilton for himself.
 It was not possible to lay charges against Papalia, but his scheme was stopped.